GeneTranslationLab-IRB/tRNAstudio/README.md

 Run this command on the terminal.

 `bash requirements.sh`
 This command automatically installs Conda (an open source package management system).
 Follow the next steps in order to complete the installation.
-0. Only for mac users: Checking for `sudo` access (which may request your password)...
+0. This step is only for mac users: First, it can ask for your password "Checking for `sudo` access (which may request your password)...
+Password:".
+Writhe your password and press "ENTER".
+And again, press "ENTER" to continue.
-Password:
-==> Checking for `sudo` access (which may request your password)...
-Password:
-==> You are using macOS 10.12.
-==> We (and Apple) do not provide support for this old version.
-This installation may not succeed.
-After installation, you will encounter build failures with some formulae.
-Please create pull requests instead of asking for help on Homebrew's GitHub, Twitter or any other official channels.
-You are responsible for resolving any issues you experience while you are running this old version.

-==> This script will install:
-/usr/local/bin/brew
-/usr/local/share/doc/homebrew
-/usr/local/share/man/man1/brew.1
-/usr/local/share/zsh/site-functions/_brew
-/usr/local/etc/bash_completion.d/brew
-/usr/local/Homebrew

-Press RETURN to continue or any other key to abort:
 1. Read and accept the Anaconda User License Agreement on the terminal.
 Press "ENTER" to go through the license terms until reaching the question "Do you accept the license terms? [yes|no], answer **"yes"** and press "ENTER".
 2. Press "ENTER" to confirm the location of the downloaded files.
 3. To the question "Do you wish the installer to initialize Anaconda3 by running conda init? [yes|no] answer **"no"** and press "ENTER".
 If needed, Enter your user password and type "y" when the terminal asks for it.